jckarter/clay/README.txt

     https://github.com/jckarter/clang-3.0

 From a Visual Studio command prompt, build LLVM and Clang using cmake and the MSVC compiler.
+Debug mode raises some bogus Microsoft STL assertions, so I recommend building with the -DCMAKE_BUILD_TYPE=Release cmake option.
 Then to build Clay, run CMake and generate nmake makefiles:

     mkdir build
     cd build
-    cmake -G "NMake Makefiles" -DLLVM_DIR=<path to LLVM> .. nmake
+    cmake -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=Release -DLLVM_DIR=<path to LLVM> ..
+    nmake

 Building to target Cygwin or Mingw, or with Visual C++ using cmake's